• Skip to primary navigation

 The Certified Business Intelligence Professional (CBIP) credential from Transforming Data With Intelligence (TWDI), which provides education and training for data professionals, also shows mastery of applications, tools, and best practices in the field and reflects developed skills in decision-making, data analysis, and strategic planning.
 The CBIP credential could be helpful for promotions and salary increases in this profession.

-Other certifications that could help start or advance a career as a business intelligence analyst include:
+Other certifications for business intelligence analyst include:

 • Certified Analytics Professional (CAP)